Virtual Clinic Videos

 Fred walks you through a bit of

-pro.
-He explains how things go, from pre-planning to a
+He explains how things go, from pre-planning to a completed

-completed design.
-Fred addresses time, cost, and the re-
+design.
+Fred addresses time, cost, and the re- design issue; and

-short list of some resources now available to the
+some resources now available to the design-challenged that

 Every